 Halco is wholly owned by Halco Trust, a discretionary trust with an independent trustee.
 Trencor and certain of Trencor's subsidiaries are the sole discretionary beneficiaries of Halco Trust.
-The protectors of the trust are Neil I. Jowell, Cecil Jowell, and James McQueen, all of whom are members of our board of directors
+The protectors of the trust are Neil I. Jowell, Cecil Jowell, and James McQueen, all of whom are members of our board of directors and the board of directors of Trencor.
+In addition, two of our directors, Cecil Jowell and James McQueen, are also members of the board of directors of Halco.
+Prior to our initial public offering, we paid approximately \$72,000 and \$96,000 for the years ended December 31, 2007 and 2006, respectively, to Halco as a management fee for the services of the directors who are representatives of Halco.

 We have entered into an agreement with LAPCO, an associate of Halco, related to our management of containers owned by LAPCO.
 Pursuant to this agreement, LAPCO has the right, but not an obligation, to require us to purchase containers on its behalf, within guidelines specified in the agreement and for as long as the management agreement is in place.
-In 2007, 2006 and 2005, we received the following fees or commissions from LAPCO: (i) approximately \$4,743,000, \$4,498,000 and \$4,928,000, respectively, in management fees, (ii) approximately \$1,258,000, \$752,000 and \$687,000, respectively, in sales commissions and (iii) approximately \$287,000, \$268,000 and \$303,000, respectively, in acquisition fees.
-In 2007, 2006 and 2005, fees received under the LAPCO agreement accounted for 9.2%, 11.4% and 11.7%, respectively, of total combined container management and container resale segment revenue and 2.5%, 2.4% and 2.5%, respectively, of total revenue.
+In 2008, 2007 and 2006, we received the following fees or commissions from LAPCO: (i) approximately \$4,027, \$4,743 and \$4,498, respectively, in management fees, (ii) approximately \$1,471, \$1,258 and \$752, respectively, in sales commissions and (iii) approximately \$452, \$287 and \$268, respectively, in acquisition fees.
+In 2008, 2007 and 2006, fees received under the LAPCO agreement accounted for 6.9%, 9.2% and 11.4%, respectively, of total combined container management and container resale segment revenue and 2.1%, 2.5% and 2.4%, respectively, of total revenue.
 LAPCO is free to compete against us with respect to its investment in containers and uses our competitors to manage some of its containers.

 In 2005 the Company reserved \$2.5 million to resolve a dispute with a container manufacturer.
 The Company paid \$1.3 million pursuant to a court order.
 On November 28, 2006, the Company and its parent company, Trencor Limited, entered into a letter agreement related to a settlement with this container manufacturer and the sale of a South African container manufacturing plant.
 This container manufacturer owed money to Trencor and had claims against the Company.
-Pursuant to this letter agreement, the container manufacturer agreed to return the plant to Trencor in lieu of its liabilities and the Company agreed to cover Trencor's losses upon the sale of the plant, up to a limit of \$750,000, in settlement of the container manufacturer's claims against them.
-A \$450,000 reduction in the reserve was released to income in the fourth quarter of 2006.
+Pursuant to this letter agreement, the container manufacturer agreed to return the plant to Trencor in lieu of its liabilities and the Company agreed to cover Trencor's losses upon the sale of the plant, up to a limit of \$750 in settlement of the container manufacturer's claims against them.
+A \$450 reduction in the reserve was released to income in the fourth quarter of 2006.
 On August 23, 2007, Trencor entered into a sale agreement with a third party to sell the plant for an amount that would not result in any loss being recorded.
-This sale is subject to certain conditions being satisfied and the Company will reduce its reserve at such time as the conditions have been satisfied and the funds have been received from the buyer of the plant.
+This sale was subject to certain conditions and the receipt of funds from the buyer of the plant, both of which were met in 2008.
+As a result, the Company reduced its reserve in entirety in 2008.

-Halco acquired 2,100,000 common shares in the initial public offering at the initial public offering price.
-These shares are subject to the 180-day lock-up agreement that Halco signed with the representatives of the underwriters in connection with the offering.
+Halco acquired 2,100,000 common shares in the Company's initial public offering at the initial public offering price.
 The underwriters did not receive any discount or commission on these shares.
-The common shares that were purchased by Halco in the offering are not freely tradable in the public market due to Halco's status as our "affiliate," as such term is defined in Rule 144 under the Securities Act, and due to certain contractual restrictions contained in its lock-up agreement with the underwriters.
+The common shares that were purchased by Halco in the offering are not freely tradable in the public market due to Halco's status as our "affiliate," as such term is defined in Rule 144 under the Securities Act.
 See Item 14.
 "Material Modifications to the Rights of Security Holders and Use of Proceeds" for further details on these trading restrictions.